SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 running in a virtual python frozen environment.
 Those versioned images are then referenced in a specific helm chart which is deployed in a kubernetes rancher cluster.

-That cluster runs on machines nodes (with :ref:`specific labels <labels-on-nodes>`) onto which are scheduled pods with containers inside.
+That cluster runs on machines nodes (with :ref:`specific labels
+<deployment-upgrade-swh-service-labels-on-nodes>`) onto which are scheduled
+pods with containers inside.
 Those containers are the ones spawning the docker image as applications.

 Those docker images are built out of a declared Dockerfile in the `swh-apps`_ repository.

 You can either:

-- :ref:`Add a new application<add-new-swh-application>`
+- :ref:`Add a new application<deployment-upgrade-swh-service-add-new-swh-application>`
-- :ref:`Update an application<update-swh-application>`
+- :ref:`Update an application<deployment-upgrade-swh-service-update-swh-application>`
-- :ref:`Release a new version of an application<build-and-publish-docker-image-app>`
+- :ref:`Release a new version of an application<deployment-upgrade-swh-service-build-and-publish-docker-image-app>`

-.. _add-new-swh-application:
+.. _deployment-upgrade-swh-service-add-new-swh-application:

 Add new swh application
 ~~~~~~~~~~~~~~~~~~~~~~~